How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Results

-Previous work has hypothesized that land cover products based on higher resolution satellite observations (e.g., 10 m/pixel Sentinel-2) should have improved cropland mapping performance in Sub-Saharan Africa as a result of small and fragmented field sizes being more clear in the higher-resolution images,\cite{perez2017comparison} though other work found that small field sizes were not the primary influencing factor on the disagreement between maps.\cite{nabil2020assessing} Figure \ref{fig:perf-vs-res} shows a scatter plot of the performance metric for each map, averaged across all countries, vs. spatial resolution (in m/px).
-The title of each plot reports the Pearson product-moment correlation coefficient.
-Accuracy and precision (user's accuracy) show a strong negative correlation with spatial resolution (R$^2$ of -0.81 and -0.7, respectively); i.e., accuracy and precision scores tend to be higher for higher resolution maps.
-However, we found no correlation between recall (producer's accuracy) and spatial resolution (R$^2$=-0.09).
-We found a moderate negative correlation between F1 score and spatial resolution.
-This suggests that finer spatial resolution seems to help reduce false positives (other land cover types incorrectly classified as cropland) but not false negatives (cropland incorrectly classified as other land cover).
-When interpreting the correlation between spatial resolution and performance metrics, it's important to consider the impact of the ASAP and GlobCover maps, which have different spatial resolutions compared to other maps.
+When interpreting the correlation between spatial resolution and performance metrics, it is important to consider the impact of the ASAP and GlobCover maps, which have substantially coarser spatial resolution than the other maps.
 ASAP has a resolution of 1000 m/px and GlobCover has a resolution of 300 m/px, while the remaining maps range from 10-100 m/px.
-After excluding ASAP and GlobCover, the correlation between spatial resolution and each metric became R$^2$ of -0.22 for accuracy, 0.26 for F1, -0.45 for precision, and 0.52 for recall.
-In other words, for maps with a spatial resolution of 100 m/px and below, we find a weak to moderate \textit{positive} correlation between F1 and recall and spatial resolution, meaning coarser spatial resolution products tend to have higher F1 and recall scores, but a weak to moderate \textit{negative} correlation between accuracy and precision, meaning finer spatial resolution products tend to have higher accuracy and precision.
+After excluding ASAP and GlobCover, the correlation between spatial resolution and each metric was R$^2$ of -0.26 for accuracy, 0.26 for F1, -0.43 for precision, and 0.42 for recall.
+Thus, for maps with spatial resolution of 100 m/px and below, we found a weak to moderate \textit{positive} correlation between F1 and recall and spatial resolution, meaning coarser spatial resolution products tend to have higher F1 and recall scores.
+However, we found a weak to moderate \textit{negative} correlation between accuracy and precision, meaning finer spatial resolution products tend to have higher accuracy and precision.
 The intended use case of the map should influence which metrics should be weighted most highly in choosing the most suitable map.